Certifying superheroes

 THE SOLUTION

-Rather than treating brushing as an instruction, I reframed it as a pact.
-The breakthrough was simple but powerful: if children and parents committed together, behaviour would follow.
-I proposed Signal Superheroes—a gamified system where brushing day and night became a shared mission, not a parental chore.
+The breakthrough was recognising that habits don’t form through instruction, but through identity, progress, and verification.
+Rather than treating brushing as a reminder, I reframed it as a pact: if children and parents committed together, behaviour would follow.
+I proposed Signal Superheroes, a gamified system where brushing day and night became a shared mission, not a parental chore.
 The reward wasn’t toothpaste.
 It was status.

 A purpose-built BTL activation turning a simple hygiene message into a hands-on superhero enrolment experience for children and parents.

-To make the commitment tangible, we designed a certification mechanic.
-Children became superheroes by enrolling early—starting with a photograph of themselves in character.
+To make the commitment tangible, we designed a certification mechanism.
+Children became superheroes by enrolling early, starting with a photograph of themselves in character.
 At pop-up booths, kids chose hero frames, popped their heads through, and were photographed on the spot.
-Within minutes, that image was printed and embedded into a personalised certificate—turning an abstract promise into something visible, owned, and proudly theirs.
+Within minutes, that image was printed and embedded into a personalised certificate, turning an abstract promise into something visible, owned, and proudly theirs.

 THE RESULTS

-The response was immediate—and emotional.
+The campaign succeeded because brushing shifted from being parent-enforced to child-initiated.
+The response was immediate and emotional.
 Parents didn’t talk about messaging; they talked about mornings transformed.
 One mother told us her son had never brushed consistently before—and now woke her at 5am to proudly announce he’d already done it.
 That’s not awareness.
 That’s behaviour change.
+That shift—from enforcement to ownership—was the difference between a campaign that ends and a habit that sticks.

 A tangible contract between parent and child, designed to turn habit-building into a goal-driven, shareable achievement.

 Just as importantly, the client’s relationship with creativity shifted.
 What began as a puzzle-book request became proof that local strategic thinking could outperform straight global adaptation.
 Signal gained a campaign mechanic that worked with families, not against them—and the agency earned trust to lead creatively, not just execute.
-By turning a routine into a ritual, and a habit into a heroic achievement, we proved that when people commit together, change sticks.
+By turning a routine into a role, we didn’t just encourage better hygiene; we designed a habit that could survive long after the campaign itself.